Bibliography and Exhibitions

 East Village USA.

-Exhib. cat., illus.
+160 pp. exhib. cat., 40 pp. b&w illus.; 92 color illus.
 Texts by Julie Ault, curator Dan Cameron, Liza Kirwin, and Alan W. Moore, among others.
 Works by more than fifty visual artists, as well as numerous films, videos, listening stations and documentary materials.
 Covering the stylistic gamut from graffiti and punk expressionism to Neo-Geo and appropriation.
-Artists included: Jean-Michel Basquiat, DAZE, Futura 2000, Lady Pink (Sandra Fabara), and Lee Quinones.
+Artists included: Jean-Michel Basquiat, DAZE, Futura 2000, Lady Pink (Sandra Fabara), Frank Moore, and Lee Quinones.
+Wraps.

 NEW YORK (NY).
 Sidney Janis Gallery.